 Figure 1: Dash style variations in outlines

-Follow these steps to change dash styles for shape outlines in PowerPoint 2013:
+Follow these steps to change Dash styles for shape outlines in PowerPoint 2016 for Windows:

 Figure 2: Rectangle shape inserted and selected